 How is a safety audit conducted?

-Here are the basic guidelines to get started with an audit of safety the program.
+Here are the basic guidelines to get started with a safety audit.

 To get started, OSHA has prepared a Safety and Health Audit Tool that can assist any organization with preparing for and completing a safety audit.